Altamont, Utah

 Altamont is a town in Duchesne County, Utah, United States.
 The population was 239 at the 2020 census, an increase over the 2010 figure of 225.

 History

-The town was settled in the 1930s as a central location for a new area high school.
-The school was finished in 1935 and named Altamont, combining the names of the area villages of Altonah and Mt.
-Emmons.
-The community grew gradually and petitioned to incorporate as a town in 1953.
-In 2012 the newest addition to the school was finished.
+The town was founded in 1935 around a new high school.

+The school was finished in 1935.

+A contest was held to name the school, and the winner was 10th-grade-boy Clarence Snyder.
+He created the portmanteau of Altamont, combining the names of the nearby villages of Altonah and Mount Emmons.

+The community grew gradually and, in May 1953, petitioned to incorporate as a town in 1953.

 Geography

 According to the United States Census Bureau, the town has a total area of 0.2 square mile (0.4 km^{2}), all land.

 Climate

 Altamont has a cold semi-arid climate (Köppen BSk) with cold winters and warm summers.